-US Congressman hails Prime Minister Modi's efforts during COVID crisis | ExBulletin
+US Congressman hails Prime Minister Modi's efforts during Covid crisis | ExBulletin

-Washington, May 19 (PTI) A US congressman on Tuesday praised Prime Minister Narendra Modi’s efforts during the current COVID-19 crisis and expressed confidence that Indians will overcome the challenge.
+A US congressman on Tuesday praised Prime Minister Narendra Modi’s efforts during the current Covid-19 crisis and expressed confidence that Indians will rise to the challenge.

 Reiterating that the United States and India share a special partnership, Congressman Joe Wilson also said he was grateful for supporting congressional efforts to provide India with the necessary equipment to fight the pandemic. .